-If you are running Windows Vista\, log into the router and click the Enable checkbox in the Basic > Wireless section.
-Use the Current PIN that is displayed on the Advanced > Wi-Fi Protected Setup section or choose to click the Generate New PIN button or Reset PIN to Default button.
+If you are running Windows Vista[®], log into the router and click the Enable checkbox in the Advanced > Wi-Fi Protected Setup window.
+Use the Current PIN that is displayed in the PIN Settings section of Advanced > Wi-Fi Protected Setup window or choose to click the Generate New PIN button or Reset PIN to Default button.